 While the possible long-term health effects of PFOA are not known, the issue is currently under study by the EPA and other agencies.
 In addition, in 2006, the EPA and the 8 manufacturers who used PFOA at the time agreed to a “stewardship program.”
 The goals were for the companies to reduce factory emissions and product content levels of PFOA by 95% by the year 2010, and to eliminate PFOA from emissions and product contents by the end of 2015.
 The companies submit annual reports on their progress to the EPA, and the latest reports indicated a large reduction in use of these chemicals.
 The decreasing demand for PFOA has also led to many companies phasing out production.

-PFOA (and the related chemical PFOS) have also been detected in some drinking water supplies.
 The EPA does not regulate the levels of PFOA or related chemicals (such as perfluorooctane sulfonate, or PFOS) in drinking water at this time.
-However, in early 2009, the EPA released Provisional Health Advisories (PHAs) for PFOA and PFOS.
-These advisories are meant to reflect levels above which action should be taken to reduce exposure to these contaminants in drinking water.
-The PHA values are 0.4 µg/L (micrograms per liter) for PFOA and 0.2 µg/L for PFOS.
+However, in early 2009, the EPA released Provisional Health Advisories (PHAs) for PFOA and PFOS in drinking water.
+These advisories recommend that actions should be taken to reduce exposure when contaminants go above a certain level in the drinking water – 0.4 µg/L (micrograms per liter) for PFOA and 0.2 µg/L for PFOS.
 These advisories are not legally enforceable federal standards and are subject to change as new information becomes available.

 Should I take measures to protect myself, such as not using my Teflon-coated pans?